posit-dev/positron/test/e2e/README.md

 1. Use the format `@:tag` in your PR description (e.g., `@:help`, `@:console`).
 2. Once added, a comment will appear on your PR confirming that the tag was found and parsed correctly.

-From then on, all tests associated with the specified tag(s) will run during your test workflows.
+From then on, all e2e tests associated with the specified tag(s) will run during in the test job.
 See [here](https://github.com/posit-dev/positron/blob/main/test/e2e/helpers/test-tags.ts) for a complete list of tags.

 ## Running Tests in Github Actions